cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 ```

 ## Building the image
-As you noticed, cf-for-k8s builds an OCI compliant image from your source code.
-Let's inspect the pods who are responsible for creating the app images.
+As you noticed, cf-for-k8s builds an **OCI compliant image** from your source code.
+Let's inspect the pod responsible for creating the app image.

 ```console
 kubectl get pods -n cf-workloads-staging